top of page

 Human-Centric Culture

 Human-centric culture focuses on people, both employees and customers.
 In a Human-Centric culture, the organization recognizes that business success is driven by engaged employees and loyal customers.
-As such, organizations will treat employees as critical assets who need to feel engaged and customers as human beings who need their emotional needs met.
+As such, organizations will treat employees as critical assets who are appreciated and customers as human beings who need their emotional needs met.

 Kanaka-Centric Culture